 The key to finding the cause of fatigue in a patient is the care the health care professional takes in compiling a medical history.
-It is important to ask questions not only about the loss of energy but also about other potential problems that the patient may be experiencing such as shortness of breath, sleep patterns, hair loss, color of the stools, or any of the myriad of questions that might provide information as to what organ system may be involved.
+It is important to ask questions not only about the loss of energy but also about other potential problems that the patient may be experiencing such as shortness of breath, sleep patterns, hair loss, the color of the stools, or any of the myriad of questions that might provide information as to what organ system may be involved.

-Usually, a history is taken by the health care professional asking questions about the quality and quantity of fatigue.
+Usually, a history is taken by the healthcare professional asking questions about the quality and quantity of fatigue.
 Examples of some of the questions the health care professional may ask include:

 - Does the patient feel well in the morning when they wake?

 - Does the fatigue progress through the day?